What to know about Candida when you have Mast Cell Activation Syndrome | Histamine Intolerance

 It’s very important to take it 1 hour before or 2 hours after meals, meds, or supplements.

 This is because Bentonite can bind up minerals, supplements, and medications.
 This isn’t usually a problem if it’s taken away from these things.

 Taking it near a snack is usually ok.

 It is very important to use a clean source that has been microfiltered to remove heavy metals and other toxins.
-This is the one I use:

 5. Undecylenic Acid